bu-ist/coding-standards/css-and-sass/README.md

 * Using `@extend` when an element needs to use grid classes or icons (NEW ADDITION FOR SASS)
 * Nesting pseudo-elements and states (NEW ADDITION FOR SASS)
 * Nesting media queries, feature detection, and browser-specific styles under the class they affect (NEW ADDITION FOR SASS)
-* Explaining any rules we break and why with a single line comment `//` (NEW ADDITION FOR SASS)
+* Explaining any rules we break and why with a single line comment `//` (NEW ADDITION FOR SASS - consider using a keyword)
+* Using multi-line (`/* */`) comments for information that helps debug the compiled CSS, such as noting the location of a SASS placeholder class

 With that said, use the rules below to guide your code towards those principles.